Kobi-Blade/UE_Modding/TheBasics/ExportingFModel.md

 If your game has AES: [Adding AES](#adding-aes-key-optional).<br>
 If your game has usmapping: [Adding mappings](#adding-usmapping-optional) _(mostly UE5+)_.

+> [!CAUTION]
+> Exported FModel assets are in a format that only allows them to be read-only.
+This means that these assets cannot be edited in a valid way for modding (e.g. with [UAssetGUI](../BasicModding/UAssetGUI.md)), nor can they be repackaged.

 # Creating Game Preset
 Launch the tool, Directory -> Selector.